LeDeathAmongst/StarBot/starbot/cogs/docs/repo_telemetry.md

 to implement with regex.
 This 4 digit ID is prefixed with `SHORTENED-ID-`

-The exact functions can be seen at https://github.com/LeDeathAmongst/Star_Utils/blob/main/Star_Utils/sentry.py
+The exact functions can be seen at https://github.com/LeDeathAmongst/Star-Utils/blob/main/Star-Utils/sentry.py

 ### SentryHelper

-In Star_Utils, as part of the client-side Sentry set up, the SentryHelper class is used by the utils and initialize with the cog `Star_Utils` (cog automatically loaded with all my cogs).
+In Star-Utils, as part of the client-side Sentry set up, the SentryHelper class is used by the utils and initialize with the cog `Star-Utils` (cog automatically loaded with all my cogs).

 This utils has various things to reduce boilerplate in each cog.

 ### Config

-Setup data is stored in Red's config under the fictional cog name `Star_Utils` (cog added by all cog to add slash commands and other functionalities)
+Setup data is stored in Red's config under the fictional cog name `Star-Utils` (cog added by all cog to add slash commands and other functionalities)

 ### Owner notifications